VahagnCh/VahagnCh/README.md

 # Vahagn Chavushyan

-**`Quality Assurance Engineer (Tech & Dev Enthusiast)`**
+**`Project Manager (Tech & Dev Enthusiast)`**

 Hi there!
-I'm currently working as a Manual and Automation Tester, with a passion for ensuring quality in software development.
-I also enjoy creating various platforms for fun and practice, exploring new technologies, and applying them in real-world projects.
+I'm currently working as a Project Manager specializing in agile frameworks like Scrum, with a strong background in both development and quality assurance.
+My passion lies in ensuring the highest quality standards in software development while leading teams to deliver projects efficiently.
+I enjoy building platforms, exploring new technologies, and applying them to real-world projects, ensuring successful outcomes in both development and QA processes.

 Currently, I'm working on an exciting project called [Testers Academy](https://www.testersacademy.com/), which provides a more dynamic and easier way for anyone preparing for their ISTQB certifications to practice and improve their knowledge.
 I invite you to check it out and give it a try!